 2. How do the police get a search warrant?

-Law enforcement officers have to get a valid search warrant before they can execute a search of your property without your consent.
+Law enforcement officers must get a valid search warrant before they can search your property without your consent.
 This means going to a judge for an order to authorize the search.

-The police have to convince the judge that they have “probable cause” to believe there is evidence of criminal activity at the location to be searched.
+The police must convince the judge that they have “probable cause” to believe there is evidence of criminal activity at the location to be searched.

 The officers requesting the warrant are called the affiants, and they spell out the probable cause in an affidavit.
 The police may present the judge supporting evidence, such as: